 CHARCOAL CHICKEN SATAY

-In a bar blender, add all of the ingredients (minus the chicken) and blend.
-Reserve ¼ of the marinade To dress the satay once they are grilled.
+- In a bar blender, add all of the ingredients (minus the chicken) and blend.
+Reserve part of the marinade to dress the satay once they are grilled.

 Cut the chicken thighs into 4 equal pieces, place in a sealable bag, pour the marinade over the chicken and let marinated for at least 4 hours.
 The longer the chicken marinates the better.

 - Skewer chicken, 100-150g per satay.
 In the mean time, light the charcoal BBQ and let it come down to a manageable heat.
 Be careful when you grill the satays, it’s always better to grill them over indirect heat because the sugar in the marinate will burn and blacken the chicken.

 - Once the chicken has reached desirable doneness, remove and brush on the remainder of the unused marinade.

 - Place them on top of the Thai salad and dress with the peanut sauce!

 - Bulgar wheat – 1L (4 1/4 cups)